 - Evaluate and align the use of marketing efforts to support development related to the organization’s restructuring and rebranding

 - Maintain accurate and detailed record of donor communications and prospect management – including cultivation, solicitation, and stewardship documentation – in a tracking system.
 Build onto and maintain existing contact database

-- Prepare correspondence, proposals, and reports for major gift donors, prospects, and foundations
+- Prepare correspondence, presentations, proposals, and reports as needed for major gift donors, prospects, and foundation communications

-- Maintain relationships with government, individual, corporate, and foundation funding sources
+- Maintain and nurture relationships with government, individual, corporate, and foundation funding sources

 - Other duties as assigned by Executive Director